 Cognitive Area faculty investigate a wide range of topics including language, learning, memory, creativity, perception and attention using methods such as neuroimaging, behavior, psychophysics, eyetracking, virtual reality as well as computational and mathematical modeling.
 Members of the cognitive area have access to an array of dedicated research resources, including a research dedicated 3T Siemens Prisma fit MRI scanner, EEG facilities, Eyelink eye trackers, servers for GPU and CPU analyses or machine learning, fNIRS equipment and several research participant subject pools.

-We are committed to providing students with high quality training in an atmosphere that promotes many formal and informal interactions with faculty and peers from around the department and the university.
-Our program is tailored to meet the individual needs of our students.
-Students may choose to participate in the APA award-winning Specialization in Cognitive and Affective Neuroscience (SCAN) program, or select from a variety of minors and dual-degree options as appropriate.
-For more information, see the Prospective Graduate Students page.
+We are committed to providing students with high quality training in an atmosphere that promotes formal and informal interactions with faculty and peers from around the department and the university.
+Students will participate in weekly seminar meetings within the cognitive area that allow them to polish their presentation skills, learn about careers and hear from exciting external speakers.